alohia/pytorch-nasscom/README.md

 # pytorch-tutorial
-Basics implementation of linear regression and SGD in pytorch
+Basic implementation of linear regression and SGD in pytorch.

+Run the notebook in a python environment which has pytorch, numpy and matplotlib installed.